69 South Stockton Road, Stockton IL, 61085

 For six generations, my family farm has proudly raised cattle and grain for families in Northern Illinois.
 100% of our cattle are raised on our farm, by ourselves, in Jo Daviess, Illinois.

 1 thought on “When Was Agriculture Invented?
-A Look at the Origins of Farming”
+A Look Back at How Farming Began”

 Comments are closed.